 At the mid-point of placement, pre-service teachers should schedule a discussion with their supervising teacher to review their initial progress and to complete the interim report form.
 It is the pre-service teacher's responsibility to ensure this conversation takes place.
-A copy of the completed form, signed by the supervising teacher, should only be sent to the WIL team only if two or more areas are identified, as 'needs improvement'.
-The WIL team will arrange for an RMIT staff visit.
+A copy of the completed form, signed by the supervising teacher, should be sent to the WIL team only if two or more areas are identified, as 'needs improvement' the WIL team needs to be notified and an RMIT staff visit organised.
 A copy should also be given to the pre-service teacher.